Design Museum Holon

 The museum, whose building was designed by renowned Israeli architect Ron Arad (b.
-1951), is part of a long-term project aimed to develop of Holon, a city few miles south of Tel Aviv, into a cultural center of international importance.
+1951), is part of a long-term project aimed to develop Holon, a city a few miles south of Tel Aviv, into a cultural center of international importance.

 The home of the museum is a fluid structure, mostly made in reinforced concrete and encompassing a total gross floor area of 40,000 square feet, which appearance is marked by six large ribbons made in Cor-Ten steel.

 The building accommodates a 5,400-square-foot exhibition hall for large objects and installations, a more intimate 2,700-square-foot gallery, an array of smaller temporary exhibition spaces, a library, a material library, an auditorium, a cinematheque, workshop spaces, a design lab, a museum store, and a cafe.
 The main gallery is naturally lit through a semi-transparent roof equipped with an ingenious sunlight moderating system.

 Design Museum Holon, schematic view, first-floor plan, elevations, and longitudinal sections; images Ron Arad Associates